SU-SWS/stanford_private_page/README.md

 Sub Modules
 ---

+###Stanford Private Page Access
+Provides the configuration settings for content access.
+This limits access to private pages by role.
+On installation this rebuilds the permissions.

 ###Stanford Private Page administration
 A manage content feature which provides an administration page where users can view, sort, search, and filter through Stanford Private Page content.

 ###Stanford Private Page Section
-Provides the context and menus to support a private section
+Provides the context and menus to support a private section.

 Installation
 ---